SubiyaCryolite/jds/README.md

 }
 ```
 ### 1.1.5 Binding Objects and Object Arrays
 Beyond saving numeric, string and date values JDS can also persist embedded objects and object arrays.
-All that's required is a valid JdsEntity subclass to be mapped based on the embedded objects annotations.
+All that's required is a valid **JdsEntity** or **IJdsEntity** subclass to be mapped based on the embedded objects annotations.

 The class below shows how you can achieve this.